-The properties were revalued by the Directors at 30 June 2022 at fair value using advice received from independent valuations carried out by Colliers International Valuation and Advisory Services Pty Limited.
-The inspection and valuation of the properties were done using appropriate assumptions determined as at the date of valuation, assuming the properties are in the same condition on the valuation date as the inspection date, and taking into consideration the economic impacts of the COVID-19 pandemic.
+The properties were revalued by the Directors at 30 June 2023 at fair value using advice received from independent valuations carried out by Colliers.
+The inspection and valuation of the properties were done using appropriate assumptions determined as at the date of valuation, assuming the properties are in the same condition on the valuation date as the inspection date.
 The change required to the overall carrying value on revaluation is brought to account through the Statement of Comprehensive Income.